Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

   "type":"object"
 }
 ```
-A any type schema would like:
+An any type schema would like:
 ```json
 "foo": {
 }